 If you just got started with Natural Cycles Prevent it’s normal to get more red days.
 Natural Cycles is getting to know your unique cycle and probably hasn’t detected your ovulation yet.
 It is highly individual how fast ovulation can be detected but it usually takes 1-3 cycles of correct measuring.
-So be patient and keep measuring, the red days will decrease with each cycle as the app gathers more data on you.
+So be patient and keep measuring, the red days will decrease with each cycle as the algorithm gathers more data on you.

 Other reasons why you might get you more red days are: